JanssenProject/jans/docs/cedarling/README.md

 ### Zero Trust Conclusion
 By embedding the Cedarling across multiple layers of the application stack, organizations can enforce Zero Trust security, reduce unauthorized access, and gain visibility into access patterns.
 Whether it's protecting frontend applications, securing API gateways, or enforcing access policies at the database level, the Cedarling ensures every request is explicitly authorized—-verywhere.

+!!! tip: Why is it "The Cedarling"
+    In every system where it runs, the Cedarling becomes the guardian of policy, the gatekeeper of decisions.
+It’s lightweight, fast, and embedded close to the action—evaluating access at the speed of the web.
+Like the kernel, the compiler, or the firewall, it earns the definite article because it does something definite.
+It stands in your stack, quiet but crucial, deciding who gets through.
+The Cedarling isn’t a library.
+It’s a presence.